Semilocal Milnor K-theory: Introduction

 \section{Introduction}

 It is a classical fact of algebraic $K$-theory of fields that Milnor $K$-groups $K_0^M,K_1^M,K_2^M$ agree with Quillen's $K_0,K_1,K_2$.
-However, in higher degrees $K_n^M$, $n\geq 3$, is only a small piece of Quillen's $K_n$.
+However, $K_n^M$ is only a small piece of Quillen's $K_n$ for $n\geq 3$.
 A key technical tool to make computations in algebraic $K$-theory is the motivic spectral sequence

 relating algebraic $K$-theory to motivic cohomology (see, e.g.,~\cite{FS}).